Tips & Tricks

 • Direct sales from pop-up transactions: $8K

-• Organic social reach + earned media value: $5K
+• Organic social reach and earned media value: $5K

 74% of consumers are more likely to convert after engaging in branded experiential marketing activities, which means the difference between a well-executed activation and a poorly-executed one isn't just a percentage point it's the difference between capturing significant value and missing it entirely.